 means that one third of everything we farm, whether crops or meat, is wasted.
 Therefore meaning that we can immediately reduce the impact of the food industry on the environment, by 30%, simply by eliminating waste.
 This of course is easier said than done, and food waste is one of the most difficult issues we face within our food system.

-Zero Waste - Our effort to operate a zero-waste supply chain is certainly the most challenging one.
-We strive for zero-waste with rigorous and meticulous attention to detail alongside creative thinking.
-Working throughout the chain, starting with our suppliers all the way through to our customers.
+Our effort to operate a zero-waste supply chain is certainly the most challenging one.
+We strive for zero-waste by digging into the details as well as some creative thinking.

 Examples of these are: